kelvins/lbph/README.md

 ## Important Notes

 The current LBPH implementation uses a fixed `radius` of `1` and a fixed number of `neighbors` equal to `8`.
-We need to implement the usage of these parameters (feel free to contribute here).
+We still need to implement the usage of these parameters in the LBP package (feel free to contribute here).
+Related to the [issue 1](https://github.com/kelvins/lbph/issues/1).

 # I/O